-The purpose of the Master is consistent with the project of helping pathologists in activities with a lower diagnostic commitment, thus reducing costs and shortening reporting times, without penalizing the quality of the clinical outcome.
+The aim of the Master’s programme is consistent with the project of assisting pathologists in activities of lesser diagnostic importance, thus contributing to the optimisation of costs and reporting times without compromising quality.

 The First-level Short Specialisation Degree as Assistant to Pathologist: Autoptic, Histological and Molecular Techniques of Pathological Anatomy and Forensic Medicine is addressed to graduates in technical healthcare professions (Ministerial Class L/SNT3, achieved pursuant to MD 270/2004 or MD 509/1999, or equivalent titles) – biomedical lab techniques.
 Hands-on experience in the technical pathological anatomy and/or forensic medicine field represents a preferential access requirement.